ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-paper-en-pignet.md

   <li><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5749230/">(2018) A bioinorganic approach to fragment-based drug discovery targeting metalloenzymes</a></li>
   <li><a href="https://www.nature.com/articles/nrd.2017.219">Mechanistic enzymology in drug discovery: a fresh perspective</a></li>
   <li><a href="http://www.scielo.br/scielo.php?script=sci_arttext&pid=S1415-47572004000400022">(2004) A genetic algorithm for the ligand-protein docking problem</a></li>
-  <li><a href="https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/cmdc.201000085">High-throughput virtual screening using quantum mechanical probes: discovery of selective kinase inhibitors</a></li>
+  <li><a href="https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/cmdc.201000085">(2010) High-throughput virtual screening using quantum mechanical probes: discovery of selective kinase inhibitors</a></li>
   <li><a href="#"></a></li>
   <li><a href="#"></a></li>
   <li><a href="#"></a></li>